ans-cloud/azure_service_catalogue/storage-account-with-blob-container/readme.md

 </a>

-This template will create an Azure Storage Account and Blob Container on Azure
+This template will create an Azure General Purpose v2 Storage Account, with specified replication settings and a Blob Container configured for private access.